trueos/trueos-docs/trueos-handbook/postinstall.rst

 script will attempt to set the optimal display settings.
 A pop-up menu will either ask to accept the settings or indicate it could not find the optimal settings.
 Click :guilabel:`Yes` to accept the settings and
-|trueos| will proceed to the :ref:`Language Screen` so the system's
+|trueos| proceeds to the :ref:`Choose a Language` screen so the initial
-initial configuration can continue.
+configuration can continue.

 If the optimal display settings could not be determined, or if :guilabel:`No` is selected in the :guilabel:`Confirm Resolution` screen,